timothycdc/TOSS/site/content/docs.md

 Fill in the initial details – I've included ample instructions on how not to go wrong.
 In the top menu you will find a setting to upload a cover image!
 See the [image]({{< relref "#images" >}}) section of this post for more details.

+**IMPORTANT NOTICE!**
+There's been a bug recently– when you create a new article there might be some 'required' fields that need to be turned on and off a few times for good measure before being able to save a post.

 ###### FIGURE 1.2 ↓
 ![Screenshot of Netlify CMS](../img/ins-2.png)